mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ------------------------------------
 <br>
 1. Sets Cinnamenu as the default menu for new users, on a single cinnamon desktop panel with panel keeping "Move" enabled.<br>
-2. Some panel functions like Add Panel and Remove Panel REALLY SHOULD be deleted for stability - procedures are below.<br> Nothing is dangerous when everything is properly considered.<br>
+2. Some panel functions like Add Panel and Remove Panel REALLY SHOULD be deleted for stability - procedures are below.
+3. Nothing is dangerous when everything is considered in proper context.<br>
-3. When a user toggles hidden files in Nemo, Nemo simply closes and restarts.<br>Not a perfect solution but should keep kids from accidentally deleting hidden files.<br>
+4. When a user toggles hidden files in Nemo, Nemo simply closes and restarts.<br>Not a perfect solution but should keep kids from accidentally deleting hidden files.<br>
-4. You can set a limit to the number of workspaces a user may create.<br>
+5. You can set a limit to the number of workspaces a user may create.<br>
-5. At anytime you can stop (3 & 4 above ) by typing into a terminal:# killall dbus-monitor.
+6. At anytime you can stop (3 & 4 above ) by typing into a terminal:# killall dbus-monitor.
 <br>Logout and then Login and they will be running again.
 <br>
 <br>